samstarling/phantomvis/README.md

 #### server

-It serves slides as HTML, and is based on the popular Sinatra framework.
+Serves slides as HTML.
+Based on the popular Sinatra framework.
 In this project, it's really just an example.
 You could use whatever you like to serve up slides - as the `capturer` just points at URLs.